 The initial set of goals, toward which our main focus is currently directed, revolves around resolving issues in the current codebase, and is as follows:

 - Replace the proprietary `friends' and IM subsystems with open, standards-based systems.

-The location-sharing and messaging features inherited from tangoGPS rely on a proprietary web-service: to the best of our knowledge, the code that drives the service has never been publicly released and there is no public specification for the service interface.
+The location-sharing and messaging features inherited from tangoGPS relies on a proprietary web-service.
+To the best of our knowledge, the code that drives the service has never been publicly released and there is no public specification for the service interface.
 Theoretically, underspecification and exclusivity of service-ownership and -operation could also raise concerns regarding privacy, security, and reliability.